BAIRLab/DICOManager/README.md

 ```

 ### File Tree Structure
-This libary is designed to function with the following directory tree.
+This library is designed to function with the following directory tree.
 Any
 alterations will require changing directory locations within file_sorting.py.

 Any non-DICOM files, or those with corrupted headers will be moved to the